Saturday, May 2, 2020

 [用之不足既] but it is inexhaustible. (trans. in Jullien 2004)

-The standstill that the fleeting sounds of music enable makes it possible for the insipid and flavorless thusness to be relished.
-Since this text is from the Daoist tradition, thusness–the nature of the mind and reality–is here referred to as the way things are (dao, 道).
-From a Buddhist perspective, the musical sounds are the śamatha that makes the clear seeing of vipaśyanā arise–makes it possible to taste the flavorless way of things.
-If only vipaśyanā were presented, without the preceding music and "things dear and delectable", it would be hard to taste the insipid way, which, as Hinton's translation of the fourth line of the passage above has it, "isn't even the thinnest of bland flavors" (Hinton 2008, 339).
-Since the way by itself is so flavorless, it is difficult for it to assert itself without some kind of upāya.
-It alone would not necessarily cause a traveler to stop.
+The standstill that the fleeting sounds of music bring about makes it possible for the insipid and flavorless thusness to be savored.
+Since this passage comes from the Daoist tradition, thusness—the nature of mind and reality—is here referred to as Dao (道), the way things are.
+From a Buddhist perspective, the musical sounds serve as śamatha, the calm abiding that allows the clear seeing of vipaśyanā to arise—making it possible to taste the flavorless way of things.
+If vipaśyanā alone were presented, without the preceding music and "things dear and delectable", it would be difficult to taste the insipid way, which, as Hinton’s translation of the fourth line renders it, "isn’t even the thinnest of bland flavors" (Hinton 2008, 339).
+Because the Way itself is so flavorless, it rarely asserts itself without some form of upāya.
+By itself, it would not necessarily cause a traveler to stop.

 Using sounds to stop the clinging to sounds